spring-epfl/hippiepug/README.rst

 This library provides implementations of two cryptographic data structures:

-- Blockchains with log(n) sublinear traversal, implemented as deterministic hash skipchains
+- Blockchains with log(n) sublinear traversal, implemented as deterministic hash skipchains.
+In this kind of blockchain verifying that block *b* extends block *a* does not require to download and process all blocks between *a* and *b*, but only a logarithmic amount of blocks.
-- Verifiable unique-resolution dictionary, implemented as a key-value Merkle tree
+- Verifiable unique-resolution dictionary, implemented as a key-value Merkle tree.

 Both are meant to be used with a content-addressable storage.
-Each data structures supports logarithmic queries, and logarithmic proofs of inclusion:
+Each data structure supports logarithmic queries, and logarithmic proofs of inclusion:

 +-----------------------+--------------------------+----------------------+----------------+
 |                       | Retrievals per query     | Inclusion proof size | Append         |